nicolastakashi/metricsdedupprocessor/README.md

-## otelmetricsdedup
+## metricsdedupprocessor

 > [!WARNING]
 > Under development, not ready for production use.

-The `otelmetricsdedup` is a opentelemetry metrics processor that deduplicates metrics data.
+The `metricsdedupprocessor` is a opentelemetry metrics processor that deduplicates metrics data.